 SAM Industry Standards

-ISO/IEC 19770-1 – a framework of ITAM processes to enable an organization to prove that it is performing software asset management to a standard sufficient to satisfy corporate governance requirements and ensure effective support for IT service management overall.
+ISO/IEC 19770-1 – a framework of ITAM processes to enable an organization to prove that it is performing software asset management to a standard sufficient to satisfy corporate governance requirements and ensure active support for IT service management overall.

 ISO/IEC 19770-2:2015 – establishes specifications for tagging software to optimize its identification and management.
-This part of ISO/IEC 19770 applies to the following. a) Tag producers: these organizations and/or tools create software identification (SWID) tags for use by others in the market.
+This part of ISO/IEC 19770 applies to the following. a) Tag producers: these organizations and tools create software identification (SWID) tags for use by others in the market.

 Improve Financial Security